tarikfp/Yacc-Lex-Sample-Program/README.md

 ### Rules of Arithmetic Operators and Their Precedence
 #### Addition Operator(+)

+##### Moreover, for better and realistic architecture, we have to add semicolon for each calculating statement.

 ```
 [0-9][0-9]*                 {yylval.i = atoi(yytext);return INTEGER;}
 "+"                               return PLUS;